-Prerequisities: MED 131 and MED 140
+Prerequisites: MED 131 and MED 140 Corequisites: None

 This course focuses on major drug groups, including their side effects, interactions, methods of administration, and proper documentation.
 Emphasis is placed on the theory of drug administration.
-Upon completion, students should be able to identify, spell, recognize side effects of, and document the most commonly used medications in a physician€TMs office.
+Upon completion, students should be able to identify, spell, recognize side effects of, and document the most commonly used medications in a physician's office.

-MED 274 Diet Therapy/Nutrition
+MED 274 Diet Therapy/ Nutrition 3 0 0 3